charlesweir/FrameFlow/README.md

 ## Using the Functions

 All the functions support **Undo**, so experiment as much as you like!
+On Word for Mac, you may see occasionally see random errors since it has a less reliable VBA system--just ignore the errors and retry.

 We recommend doing **Update All** after **Relayout Document**, as the figure, table and page numbering may change.